Speedwell (1577 ship): Speedwell

 The Embarkation of the Pilgrims, 1843, US Capitol Rotunda.
 The name of the ship, Speedwell, and 1620 are written in the foreground of the painting.

-Captain Blossom, a Leiden Separatist, bought Speedwell in July 1620.
-They then sailed under the command of Captain Reynolds to Southampton, England to meet the sister ship, Mayflower, which had been chartered by merchant investors (again Captain Blossom).
+The Leiden Separatists bought the ship in Holland in 1620.
+They then sailed under the command of Captain Reynolds to Southampton, England to meet the sister ship, Mayflower, which had been chartered by merchant investors.
 In Southampton they joined with other Separatists and the additional colonists hired by the investors.
 Speedwell was already leaking.
 The ships lay at anchor in Southampton almost two weeks while Speedwell was being repaired and the group had to sell some of their belongings, food and stores, to cover costs and port fees.

 The two ships began the voyage on 5 August 1620, but Speedwell was found to be taking on water, and the two ships put into Dartmouth in Devon for repairs.
 On the second attempt, Mayflower and Speedwell sailed about 100 leagues (about 300 nmi) beyond Land's End in Cornwall, but Speedwell was again found to be taking on water.
 Both vessels returned to Dartmouth in Devon.
 The Separatists decided to go on to America on Mayflower.
 According to Bradford, Speedwell was sold at auction in London, and after being repaired made a number of successful voyages for her new owners.
-At least two of her passengers, Captain Thomas Blossom and a son, returned to Leiden.
+At least two of her passengers, Thomas Blossom and a son, returned to Leiden.

 Prior to the voyage, Speedwell had been refitted in Delfshaven (Rotterdam) and had two masts.
 Nathaniel Philbrick theorizes that the crew used a mast that was too big for the ship, and that the added stress caused holes to form in the hull.
 William Bradford wrote that the "overmasting" strained the ship's hull, but attributes the main cause of her leaking to actions on the part of the crew.
 Passenger Robert Cushman wrote from Dartmouth in August 1620 that the leaking was caused by a loose board approximately two feet long.

 Eleven people from Speedwell boarded Mayflower, leaving 20 people to return to London (including Cushman) while a combined company of 102 continued the voyage.
 For a third time, Mayflower headed for the New World.
 She left Plymouth on 6 September 1620 and entered Cape Cod Bay on 11 November.
 Speedwell's replacement, Fortune, eventually followed, arriving at Plymouth Colony one year later on 9 November 1621.
 Philippe de Lannoy on Speedwell made the trip.

 The ship was apparently in use by the Royal Navy in 1624 when it was used by Royal Navy Captain John Chudleigh (MP for Lostwithiel) to transport the German commander Ernst von Mansfeld to London.

 Under the ownership of Captain John Thomas Chappell, the Speedwell sailed again on 28 May 1635 from Southampton, finally arriving in Virginia.
 The ship then returned to England and was then refitted and sold.